BCV-Uniandes/Bonet/README.md

 # **BoNet**

 This repository provides a PyTorch implementation of BoNet, presented in the paper [Hand Pose Estimation for Pediatric Bone Age Assessment](https://doi.org/10.1007/978-3-030-32226-7_60).
-Oral presentation at [MICCAI](https://www.miccai2019.org/),2019.
+Oral presentation at [MICCAI,2019](https://www.miccai2019.org/).
+BoNet leverages local information and significantly outperforms state-of-the-art methods in Bone Age Assessment (BAA).
+We propose a new experimental framework with hand detection and hand pose estimation as new tasks to extract local information for BAA methods.
+We also introduce the Radiological Hand Pose Estimation (RHPE) dataset.
+Thanks to its fine-grained and precisely localized annotations, our dataset will allow to exploit local information to push forward automated BAA algorithms.
+To ensure reproducibility of our results and to promote further research on
+BAA we created the [Bone Age Assessment Resources (BAAR)](https://malik.uniandes.edu.co/baar).
 <br/>

+## Bone Age Assessment Resources
+We created the [Bone Age Assessment Resources (BAAR)](https://malik.uniandes.edu.co/BAAR) as a platform for promoting the development of BAA algorithms.
+In the BAAR you can download the RSNA and RHPE [datasets](https://malik.uniandes.edu.co/baar/dataset) with keypoints, bounding box and boneage annotations for the training and validation sets.
+Additionally, you can explore an overview of the methods BCV has developed for this task.
+Finally, the BAAR include an [evaluation server](https://malik.uniandes.edu.co/baar/evaluation) for the test set of RHPE and RSNA
 ## Paper
 [Hand Pose Estimation for Pediatric Bone Age Assessment](https://doi.org/10.1007/978-3-030-32226-7_60) <br/>
 [María Escobar](https://mc-escobar11.github.io/)<sup> 1* </sup>, [Cristina González](https://cigonzalez.github.io/)<sup> 1* </sup>, [Felipe Torres](https://ftorres11.github.io/) <sup>1</sup>,[Laura Daza](https://sites.google.com/view/ldaza/en)<sup>1</sup>, [Gustavo Triana](http://radiologiafsfb.org/site/index.php?option=com_content&view=category&id=176&Itemid=332)<sup>2</sup>, [Pablo Arbeláez](https://scholar.google.com.co/citations?user=k0nZO90AAAAJ&hl=en)<sup>1</sup> <br/>
-<sup>*</sup>Equal contribution.
+<sup>*</sup>Equal contribution.<br/>
 <sup>1 </sup>Biomedical Computer Vision ([BCV](https://biomedicalcomputervision.uniandes.edu.co/)) Lab, Universidad de Los Andes. <br/>
 <sup>2 </sup>Radiology department, Fundación Santa Fe de Bogotá. <br/>
 <br/>